WHAT IS A KAPOK PILLOW?

 FLAMMABLE MATERIAL

 One of the main drawbacks to a kapok pillow is its flammable nature.
 Kapok is a flammable material.
 And, unless you go for one that has been treated with fire retardant chemical such as formaldehyde – you can expect it to catch fire quickly if it is exposed to a naked flame.
 Smokers beware – keep your cigarette and lighter well away from your kapok pillow.
+Fire safety is paramount.

 CAN DEVELOP CLUMPS